WINE & FOOD

 TRUFFLES

 At the first light of day they are on their way.
-Accompanied by their trained dogs, the trifolai (truffle hunters) dig for Piedmontese “diamonds”, the white truffles or ‘Tuber magnatum’.
+Accompanied by their trained dogs, the trifolai (truffle hunters) dig for Piemontese “diamonds”, the white truffles or ‘Tuber magnatum’.
 They grow deep in the soil under trees and are difficult to find, but it is well worth the effort – a kilogram fetches up to $1,400 US.

 Truffles are in season nearly the whole year round: in summer and early autumn the quarry is the black truffle (actually, it’s lightly coloured inside), and from October to early spring the hunt is on for the famous white Alba truffle.
 They are eaten raw in tiny quantities – when grated over pasta, risotto, eggs, salads or meat dishes, only a few grams give a distinct flavour.
 The strong scent of the truffle may not be to everyone’s taste, but for the addict the unique pleasure is reason enough for that extra trip to the region.